What is it?

 - PPRNs using EHRs were felt to be most useful, although few of these exist (36% of PPRNs identified from desktop research used EHRs).

-What were the recommendations made by the authors?
+What were the recommendations made?

 - Improving current PPRNs could improve their ability to generate more useful data for CER: having both EHR and patient-reported outcomes from current PPRNs could enable PPRNs to generate more useful data for CER.

 Pragmatic literature review